jasylwong/CV/README.md

 **SIP Tianyuan Garments Co., Ltd** (January 2013 to October 2013)
 *Merchandiser*
-- TBC
+- Managing GASA milestone progress and presenting their development to clients
+- Maintaining the Buy Ready tracking reports, creating trim cards and generating article design documents
+- Assisting with the management of seasonal styles for clients such as adidas

 **Suzhou Education Association (SEIAE)** (September 2011 to June 2012)
 *English Teacher* (TEFL certified)
-- Teaching English as a foreign language to classes of middle school students, as a representative of the British Council.
+- Teaching English as a foreign language to classes of middle school students, as a representative of the British Council
+- Tutoring working professionals to use English as a second language in their jobs
-- Received ‘Exceptional performance’ award.
+- Received ‘Exceptional performance’ award

 ## Interests ##